reticula-network/reticula-python/docs/installation.rst

    $ mkdir dist
    $ python -m pip install --upgrade pip
    $ python -m pip wheel . -w dist/
-   $ python -m auditwheel dist/*.whl
-   $ python -m pip install wheelhouse/*.whl
+   $ python -m pip install dist/*.whl

 If you actively developing the Python binding (perhaps to send a pull request?
 Thank you very much!) you might want to avoid re-building everything from